 Factors that may limit the effectiveness of dental implants include poor general health, inadequate bone structure, diseased gums, chronic health problems such as systemic diseases and unhealthy habits such as smoking and alcohol consumption.
 Implant location can also impact success.

 The key to success and longevity in any implant procedure is the dentist’s training and experience.
 If you are practicing good oral hygiene and keeping your regular appointments for cleanings and exams, force and stress become the #1 reason for implant failure.
 Therefore, distributing the force properly on your bite is crucial.
-Dr. Barton’s 20+ years of experience combined with advanced neuromuscular training are important factors in his ability to produce optimal results with dental implants.
+Dr. Barton’s 30+ years of experience combined with advanced neuromuscular physiologic training are important factors in his ability to produce optimal results restoring dental implants.